-When an antenna is used for reception, we would refer not to hear the noise generated by motors, power line leakage, or other forms of E or H field noise, including that from lightning strikes.
+When an antenna is used for reception, we would prefer not to hear the noise generated by motors, power line leakage, or other forms of E or H field noise, including that from lightning strikes.
 This type of noise is not radiated noise, but rather the presence of a local E or H field.
 When a wire antenna is in the presence of an E or H field, the wire will develop a current that is fed to the receiver as noise.
 In the case of an EH Antenna, only radiated signals will be converted to energy applied to the receiver.
 Again, this will become obvious later.
 By the way, there are three components from lightning, a radiated field and large E and H fields.
 The EH Antenna can only reject the E and H fields.
 The radiated field occurs primarily at very low frequencies, with large harmonics.
+If the E or H fields are exceptionally strong, they will produce much less noise than a conventional antenna, but they can still overload the receiver.